kelemu-2019/error-exercises/README.md

 # Errors

-runtime errors happen after creation phase/parsing
-* they will appear under the log --- broken code --- syntax errors will keep JS from parsing your code
+syntax errors will keep JS from parsing your code since you are passing in invalid commands to the engine
-* they will appear all alone since the logs never happened

 learning objectives:
 * reading & identifying error messages
-* finding and fixing errors
+* finding and fixing syntax errors
-* runtime vs syntax errors
 * building a personal error+fix reference
 * not logic errors, that's for 'debugging'
-* using replit
+* using devtools console

 ---
 ---